CircuitVerse/CircuitVerseDocs/README.md

 **Note that all documentation should have a corresponding live circuit embedded so as to help the users.
 Note that live circuit is NOT the same as image of a circuit.**

+## Installation on Netlify
+1. Go to [https://app.netlify.com](https://app.netlify.com) and register an account
+2. Click `New site from Git` or go to [https://app.netlify.com/start](https://app.netlify.com/start)
+3. Click `GitHub` and authorise Netlify to view all your repositories or just the repository that you would like to publish
+   * You will need to be the owner of the repository as Netlify needs to add a webhook and deploy key.
+You can get around this by forking the repository and publishing that instead
+4. Click `Deploy site` (you do not need to change any settings other than maybe `branch`)

 ## Steps to Contributing

 1. Fork this project